taylor-woodcock/taylor-woodcock/README.md

     </a>
   </p>

-  I am proficient in Go and have gained expertise in navigating unfamiliar technology through my experience with a wide range of languages and technologies.
+  I am proficient in Go, and use other languages often.

   <br>

   <p align="center">